tigoe/mqtt-examples/readme.md

 ## JavaScript Clients

 For JavaScript clients, there are multiple libraries.
 The examples here use the [Eclipse PAHO library](https://www.eclipse.org/paho/index.php?page=clients/js/index.php) and the [mqtt.js library](https://github.com/mqttjs/MQTT.js#readme).
 They both have similar functionality, but the mqtt.js library has a bit simpler syntax, and it can be used both in the browser and in node.js scripts.

+**NOTE:** Both of these clients use webSockets to connect to an MQTT broker initially, because they come from the browser, and browsers, can't use MQTT as of this writing (Feb.
+2025).
+So if you are using a local broker like mosquitto, make sure it's set up to receive connections via webSockets as well as via MQTT.

 * [Eclipse PAHO browser examples](browser-clients/eclipse-pahojs/)
 * [mqtt.js browser examples](browser-clients/mqttjs/)